FIM4Science/OpenFIM/README.md

 ```

 - `name`: The name of the data loader.
-- `path_collections`: Paths to the training and validation data.
+- `path`: Paths to the training and validation data.
 - `loader_kwargs`: Additional arguments for the data loader, such as batch size, number of workers, etc.
 - `dataset_kwargs`: Additional arguments for the dataset, such as files to load and data limit.